Optimal Control of Several Motion Models: Controlled Crowd Motion Models with Multiple Agents and Multiple Obstacles

-\begin{remark} If two of the three agents, e.g. $\bar\x_1$ and $\bar\x_2$, have contact initially, they can be regarded to only agent denoted by $\bar\x_{12}\colon = \frac{1}{2}(\bar\x_1+\bar\x_2)$ and hence can be identified with an elastic disk with the center $\bar\x_{12}$ and radius $L_{12} = L_1+L_2$.
-As a result, the motion models with three agents can be reduced to the one with two agents.
-In this particular case, agent 2 can be considered the leader and agent 1 will follow him/her by copying his/her action.
-The motion models with more than three agents are too more complicated but can be reduced to the models with three agents by assigning all agents to three different groups in an appropriate way.
+\begin{remark} When two of the three agents, such as $\bar\x_1$ and $\bar\x_2$, are initially in contact, they can be collectively represented by a single agent, denoted as $\bar\x_{12}:= \frac{1}{2}(\bar\x_1+\bar\x_2)$.
+This simplification effectively models them as an elastic with center $\bar\x_{12}$ and radius $L_{12} = L_1+L_2$.
+Consequently, the three-agent model can be reduced to a two-agent scenario.
+In such cases, agent 2 assumes the role of the leader, with agent 1 mimicking its actions.
+Although models with more than three agents introduce greater complexity, they can be similarly streamline by appropriately grouping the agents into three categories. \end{remark}